 Yet that was merely phase one of (at least) four, and countless tributaries continue to be revealed each and every day.
 From Flying Lotus to Knxwledge, Kareem Riggins to K, Le Maestro, Oddissee to Otis McDonald, Robert Glasper to Adam Deitch, J Dilla lives on, forever woven within the music and mindsets of producers and musicians around the world.

 Born in Detroit’s Harmonie Park in 1973, James Dewett Yancey was raised in Conant Gardens, a small, tree-lined area located on the north side of Seven Mile Road.
 His mother, Maureen, was a singer; his father, Beverly, played both bass and piano.
 Together, they led an a cappella jazz group, and there would always be singing in the home.
-Somewhat serendipitously, his father ghost-wrote The Spinners’ “It’s A Shame”, a song later immortalized in sample form by Native Tongue Monie Love.
+Somewhat serendipitously, legend has it his father might have ghost-written The Spinners’ “It’s A Shame”, a song later immortalized in sample form by Native Tongue Monie Love.

 Legend has it Beverly started James with a Fisher Price turntable, and the boy was hooked, playing impromptu DJ sets in the park for his father’s friends and total strangers alike.
 Eager with a gifted ear, James studied cello as a youngster, and he first tried his hands making rap beats at just 11 years old.